Additivity and Fiber Sequences for Combinatorial K-Theory: Introduction

 \section{Introduction}

-In recent work \cite{CZ}, Campbell and Zakharevich introduced \emph{CGW categories}, which are double categories satisfying a list of additional axioms that seek to extract the properties of exact categories\footnote{In this work, ``exact categories'' refers to Quillen-exact categories, the additive structure used in $K$-theory and homological algebra, as opposed to the Barr-exact categories used in regular logic.} which make them so particularly well-suited for algebraic $K$-theory.
-Their key insight lies in the fact that the only morphisms that a $K$-theory machinery for exact categories truly sees are the admissible monomorphisms and epimorphisms, and moreover, that these are not required to interact with each other outside of the short exact sequences --- or more generally, the bicartesian squares.
-This suggests that these monomorphisms and epimorphisms could form the horizontal and vertical morphisms in a double category, with squares the bicartesian squares, and that one should be able to axiomatize in the language of double categories any remaining crucial properties in order to obtain a $K$-theory machinery analogous to the $Q$-construction.
+In recent work \cite{CZ}, Campbell and Zakharevich introduced \emph{CGW categories}, which generalize exact categories to include finite sets and algebraic varieties by requiring only the properties that make exact categories so particularly well-suited for algebraic $K$-theory.
+Their key insight lies in the fact that a $K$-theory machinery for exact categories only truly sees the admissible monomorphisms and epimorphisms, along with the bicartesian squares between them.
+In particular, it is not necessary to be able to compose monomorphisms and epimorphisms with one another.
+This suggests that these two types of morphisms should be treated as if they belong to separate categories connected by a rule for commuting them past one another.
+This type of structure is called a \emph{double category}, and can be used to axiomatize all of the properties necessary to obtain a $K$-theory machinery analogous to the $Q$-construction.

 The main appeal of these double categories is that they generalize the structure of exact sequences to key non-additive settings such as finite sets and varieties, where the notion of complements replaces that of kernels and cokernels.
 This makes it possible to study finite sets and varieties as if they were the objects of an exact category, for the purposes of $K$-theory.
 Aside from setting the stage for further study of derived motivic measures and of the $K$-theory of varieties, this new framework has already been used by Haesemeyer and Weibel \cite{Hchuck} and by Coley and Weibel \cite{ianchuck} to develop the $K$-theory of partially cancellative $A$-sets.